 - iCloud: Find my iPad

 - Backing up your iPad to iCloud / WikiHow

 - Complete List of iPad Tips, Tricks and Tutorials (How-To Geek)

 - Top iPad Tips and Tricks (TC Geeks)

 - Safely Add Music to your iPad Without Syncing to a Computer

-Here is a great video guide and tutorial on how to use Find My iPad.
+Lost your iPad?
+Watch a video tutorial on how to use Find My iPad.